Apple conflict with developers escalates ahead of conference

 David Cicilline, chairman of the US House antitrust committee, agreed, telling The Verge that Apple’s 30 per cent fees were “exorbitant rents – highway robbery, basically”.

-On Thursday Phil Schiller, Apple’s senior vice-president of worldwide marketing, told TechCrunch that there were “not any changes to the [APP STORE]rules that we are considering” in relation to Basecamp’s complaint.
+Last Thursday Phil Schiller, Apple’s senior vice-president of worldwide marketing, told TechCrunch that there were “not any changes to the [App Store] rules that we are considering” in relation to Basecamp’s complaint.

 All this could set a dark stage for WWDC.
 But an Apple executive told the FT that the issue had been overblown, arguing that anyone wanting to use Hey could pay for it outside the App Store, and that Apple simply demanded that a payment option be embedded for anyone who discovered it that way.